Pinnacle-Networks/Pinnacle/docs/content/core_api/apply.md

 ## Connecting component: `Stack`

-A `Stack` of AI functionality is a combination of multiple `Model`, `Listener`, and `VectorIndex` components which may be "applied" in one pass to your data via Pinnacle.
+A `Stack` of AI functionality is a combination of multiple `Model`, `Listener`, and `VectorIndex` components which may be "applied" in one pass to your data via pinnacle.

-On `db.add(stack)` Pinnacle performs the heavy lifting of deciding which components need to be applied first, which need to be modified on incoming data, and which outputs need to be made searchable.
+On `db.add(stack)` pinnacle performs the heavy lifting of deciding which components need to be applied first, which need to be modified on incoming data, and which outputs need to be made searchable.

 Read more about `Stack` [here](../apply_api/stack).